-Therefore you should use a lighter weight for bicep curls, and prevent cheating.
+Therefore you should use a lighter weight bicep curls.

 4) Heavy Bicep Curls Do Not Develop Mind-Muscle Connection.

 Mind-muscle connection refers to a conscious effort to activate a muscle.

 Jeff Cavalier highlights the importance of performing lighter-weight bicep curls to maximize your mind-muscle connection.